About Saint Patricks Day

 |Find out the dates, history and traditions of Saint Patricks Day|

 |Where is Saint Patricks Day observed in 2024?|

 St. Patrick, the patron saint of Ireland, is a widely known historical figure and arguably the most famous patron saint of a country.

 Despite this level of fame, we know surprisingly few details about his life.
-Interestingly he's not the only recognised patron saint of Ireland, both 'Brigid of Kildare' and 'Columba' are officially recognised as such.
+Interestingly he's not the only recognized patron saint of Ireland, both 'Brigid of Kildare' and 'Columba' are officially recognized as such.

 Also, St Patrick is a patron saint of Nigeria, Montserrat, and Engineers.

 It is generally accepted that St. Patrick was born in Northern England or Southern Scotland to wealthy parents around 385AD.
 His original name was probably Maewyn Succat.
 He later adopted Patricius as his Christian/Roman name, which became widely known as Patrick.